kuizto/bite-limiter/README.md

 **⚠️ Work in progress, not published yet ⚠️**

-Universal, lightweight rate limit library for Node.js, Cloudflare Workers, browsers, and more.
+Universal, lightweight rate limit library for Node.js, Cloudflare Workers, and more.

 ## Why?